afbarnard/fitamord/README.md

     python3 -m fitamord 1>feature_vector_data.svmlight 2>fitamord.log

 The table of features will be in `features.generated.csv`.

 Lastly, check the log for errors, warnings, and other information.
+In particular, if the value of a feature is `None`, it will be ignored, the same as when the value is zero.
+Equating `None` and zero may lead to nonsensical data (e.g. missing age equals 0 age).
+In these cases you may want to fix your data, for example, by replacing missing values with sensible defaults.

 -----

-Copyright (c) 2017 Aubrey Barnard.
+Copyright (c) 2018 Aubrey Barnard.
 This is free software released under the MIT License.
 See `LICENSE.txt` for details.